mcdope/wrpdistributor/INTEGRATION.md

 But no kind of "time for the container to be stopped" can be assumed!
 This shouldn't have any implications for implementation, I guess.
 In case there is no container running for the current session it will return 204 instead of 202 on success.

-Recommendations: issue this request "onNetworkShutdown", "onWindowClose" and similar.
+Recommendations: issue this request "onNetworkShutdown", "onWindowClose" and/or similar events.

 #### Response ####